Erarnitox/Droplet/docs/styleguide.md

 #### Special Purpose Comments

-  * `// TODO:`: Use for functionality that needs to be implemented or completed.
+  * `//TODO:`: Use for functionality that needs to be implemented or completed.
 Include a brief description and optionally your name/initials and date.
-    `// TODO(erarnitox): Implement error handling for database connection (2025-07-07)`
+    `//TODO(erarnitox): Implement error handling for database connection (2025-07-07)`
-  * `// FIXME:`: Use for code that is broken, partially working, or known to have issues that need fixing.
+  * `//FIXME:`: Use for code that is broken, partially working, or known to have issues that need fixing.
-    `// FIXME: This mutex might cause a deadlock in high-concurrency scenarios.`
+    `//FIXME: This mutex might cause a deadlock in high-concurrency scenarios.`
-  * `// HACK:`: Use for a temporary or ugly solution that needs refactoring.
+  * `//HACK:`: Use for a temporary or ugly solution that needs refactoring.
 Explain why it's a hack and what the proper solution would be.
-  * `// NOTE:`: Use for important observations, caveats, or design decisions that readers should be aware of.
+  * `//NOTE:`: Use for important observations, caveats, or design decisions that readers should be aware of.
-  * `// REVIEW:`: Use to flag code that needs a specific review or discussion point.
+  * `//REVIEW:`: Use to flag code that needs a specific review or discussion point.

 ## Modern C++ Features